maharavo11/ML4human-mobility/readme.md

 This project develops a machine learning pipeline to predict future air passenger volume between countries.
 It leverages a hybrid modeling approach, combining a classical Gradient Boosting model (XGBoost) with a modern deep learning architecture (Transformer) to capture different patterns in the data.

-The primary goal is to forecast monthly passenger traffic on various international routes incuding Africa, Asia and South Ameerica to the year 2030 in order to provide insights into the potential evolution of global mobility for public health interventon.
+The primary goal is to forecast monthly passenger traffic on various international routes incuding Africa, Asia and South America to the year 2030 in order to provide insights into the potential evolution of global mobility for public health interventon.

 ## Data Sources